 Building on knowledge gained in ART 330, students begin to use painting as a more personal, creative means of expression.
 Beginning level skills are developed toward greater technical proficiency and personal visual formulation.
 Students examine historical and theoretical trends and contemporary methodologies and strive to apply them to their work.
-The student will continue to improve in techniques, content and level of sophistication.
-Prerequisite: ART 330
+The student will continue to improve in techniques, content and level of sophistication. <a href="Personal Personal Pers

-ART 334 Watercolor II
+ART 334 Watercolor II Credits: 4

 This intermediate-level course expands technical proficiency and creativity as students continue experimentation with the unique attributes of the watercolor medium.
 Students demonstrate their proficiency through practical exercises, risktaking, ambitious assignments, class critiques, a self-designed series project, and a final portfolio.
 Students may also be asked to prepare and present a class demonstration and/or conduct a class critique.
-Prerequisites: ART 110, 125, 234 Offered fall and spring
+Perequisites: ART 110, 125, 234